Ergonomics and Sciatica

 Take a Stand

-Don't bend at the waist to get up from your chair!
-Bending over at the waist can stretch and aggravate an already irritable sciatic nerve.
-Instead, slide to the front of the seat and stand up by straightening your legs.
+A note for standing with sciatica: Take special care when you go from sitting to standing when you have sciatica.
+Don't bend at the waist to get up from your chair.
+Bending at the waist can stretch and aggravate an already irritable sciatic nerve.
+Instead, slide to the front of your seat and stand up by straightening your legs.

 Stay Close to Work